Jalapeno poppers are usually made with dairy-filled ingredients but this version uses dairy-free cheese and sour cream and is just as delicious!

 When my son was first diagnosed with a dairy allergy in 2005, the dairy-free cheese options left something to be desired.
 Luckily, dairy-free substitutes have come a long way in recent years.
 And the dish is only as good as the ingredients available, right?

-If you're looking for various cheese options, check out the Food Finds page for reviews of some favorites.
+If you're looking for various cheese options, check out my review of some favorites.
 We like to use the Daiya brand shredded cheese.
 I used the cheddar style shreds but I think a mix of the mozzarella and cheddar style shreds would be delicious on these tasty morsels!

 Sour cream used to only be available in a soy-based option, however, many other sour cream options are available now.
 If you can have soy, Tofutti is a soy-based brand that is dairy-free.
 If you are allergic to soy and dairy, you can try Follow Your Heart or Good Karma brands which are coconut-based.